There is Still Time to Claim

 the Expanded Child Tax Credit

-After that, families can still claim the 2021 CTC, but will need to file full tax returns.
+Families can still claim the 2021 CTC, but will need to file full tax returns.
 They have until April 15, 2025 to do so.
 To learn more about key outreach dates in the coming months, check out this blog.

-Tax Day has passed, but families that didn’t file a tax return still can claim thousands of dollars from the expanded 2021 Child Tax Credit.
+Tax Day in 2022 has passed, but families that didn’t file a tax return still can claim thousands of dollars from the expanded 2021 Child Tax Credit.
 Nearly all families with children are entitled to claim the credit.

 Want to help?
 We have materials and videos that can help families claim the credit, and that schools, state agencies, and service providers can use to help families claim it.